enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but over time.
 This means, after 1s, the prob that the intensity of the e-errort and e-error-t-1 are similar is pretty high, meaning they autocorrelates.
 In our case, autocorrelation is not important because we consideror that the error values (that are not explained by the design matrix) are not correlated.
 The error is normaly distributed (gaussian)

-### Talk 7: Part 2 Statistical Analysis

 Why do we add Ones columns to the  X design Matrix? #fmriquestion
 	It's the intercept that models the offset
-We convolve the HRF with the BOLD signal to get one column per conditions. #unclear (looks plain out false) Because it is.
-Mofo.
 Why is there (mathematically) a large dependency between regressors? #unclear
 	talking about regressors modelling the phsyical parameters like 6 heads If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.